Hayes Circular walk

 - At the third pond turn left and walk around its left hand edge.

-- At the far end turn right and cross Ceasar's Well the source of the Ravensbourne River.
+- At the far end turn right and cross Caesar's Well the source of the Ravensbourne River.
 Walk up the steps and after the first 7 steps turn right.
-Continue keeping the wooden fence on your right away from the car park.
+Continue keeping the wooden fence on your right away from the car park on your left.

-- At its far corner pass a coppiced birch and two pine trees (the first one just a hollow trunk with some branches) and pick up a well defined path beyond the trees between gorse bushes.
+- At its far corner pass a coppiced birch and two pine trees (the first one just a hollow trunk with some branches) and pick up a well defined path beyond the pine trees between heather.

-- In 90m turn right and in 50m cross a 4-way junction.
+- In 90m at a 4-way junction turn right and in 50m cross a 4-way junction at an information board.